PyPSA/pypsa-eur/doc/index.rst

     }

-If you want to cite a specific PyPSA-Eur version, each release of PyPSA-Eur is stored on Zenodo with a release-specific DOI.
+If you want to cite a specific PyPSA-Eur version, each release of PyPSA-Eur is stored on Zenodo with a release-specific DOI:
-This can be found linked from the overall PyPSA-Eur Zenodo DOI:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3520874.svg
    :target: https://doi.org/10.5281/zenodo.3520874

 Pre-Built Networks as a Dataset
 ===============================